nikkum08/Stepin_Case-Study-Q2/README.md

-# Embedded C Programming Examples with Continuous Integration and Code Quality
+# Automatic Car Seat Heater prototype using Atmega 328

-# LED Blinking
+#

 ## In Action